pkosmogl/HomeMadeScripts/HTCondorSubmission_for_BMTFvalidation/README.md

 the HTCondor.
 Each job runs on a differen LS range and on a subsample of the overall number of
 events.

-For this example the `validate_bothAlgos_Cosmics.py` [1] file will be used,
+For this example the `ExternalCMSSW/MuonStudy/test/validate_bothAlgos_Cosmics.py` [1] file will be used,
 which is designed to run on Cosmics runs.
 Some lines inside the `.py` have been changed,
 compared to the original one, in order to differentiate the produced output files of each job submission.
+Additionally `ExternalCMSSW/MuonStudy/src/Validation_new.cc` also is changed a bit to make sure that the
+directory that is created in the output `.root` files is the same, so that the hadd command works out
+of the box.

 ## The workflow
  1. Open the `.py` file and make sure that you fix the variable `dataset` and `gTag` to the